 Why is there a cross cut into gf Irish soda bread?

-The practical reason that we slice a deep cross into our raw gluten free Irish soda bread dough is to let heat escape during baking, allow the bread to bake fully all the way in the center of this large loaf, and to prevent the bread from splitting haphazardly.
-Also, the cross was originally thought to let the devil out of your Irish soda bread!
+The deep cross sliced into raw gluten free Irish soda bread dough is to let heat escape during baking.
+The bread is then able to bake fully all the way in the center of this large loaf, without splitting haphazardly.
+Also, slicing the shape of cross into the bread was originally thought to let the devil out of your Irish soda bread!

 Does Irish soda bread contain gluten?